Ham steak is one of the easiest dinners in my repertoire. It's simple, flavorful, and ready in 15 minutes.

 Here's an overview of the steps needed to make this recipe.
 The detailed instructions are listed in the recipe card below.

-Heat a large skillet over medium heat (not higher).
-Add the butter.
-When the butter starts foaming, add the ham steaks in a single layer and sprinkle them with the spices.
+Cut the ham pieces in half.
+Each half will be one serving.
+Heat a large skillet over medium heat and add the butter.
+When the butter starts foaming, add the ham steaks and sprinkle them with the spices.

-Expert Tip
+Recipe Tip

-If you add it at the start, it will caramelize too much by the time the ham is ready and could even start to slightly burn.
+While you could theoretically add the maple syrup at the start of the cooking process, right after the butter has melted, it's better to add it right before you flip the ham.
+If you add it at the start, it will caramelize too much by the time the ham is ready, and could even start to slightly burn.
 So it's best to add it midway through cooking.

 Recipe FAQs